 When coming up with a plan for physical activity, think of where you’re at now and where you’d like to be in a month or year.
 What small changes can you take to help you on this journey?
 All types of movement are helpful.

 If you enjoy going to the gym, that’s great.
 If you don’t like going to the gym, that’s fine, too!
 Doing things like gardening, at-home workout videos, or even just walking are all options to get you moving.
 A general guideline is at least 150 minutes a week of moderate-intensity exercise.

-Check out some of our favorite home workouts here if you need some help getting started!
+Check out some of our favorite home workouts here if you need help getting started!

 Tools such as the glycemic index can help you understand how you will likely respond to a specific food.
 But different people can have an extensive range of responses to the same foods.
 So it’s essential to know how you uniquely respond to particular foods.

 A continuous glucose monitor (CGM) can help you pinpoint your unique triggers that lead to elevated blood sugar levels.
-Since high blood sugar levels can lead to insulin resistance over time.
-So keeping an eye on these values and making modifications to avoid frequent blood sugar spikes can be essential.
-It will help you find a personalized nutrition plan to improve insulin resistance and reduce your likelihood of developing diabetes.
+Since high blood sugar levels may increase the risk of insulin resistance over time, monitoring these values and understanding patterns can be essential.
+It will help you find a personalized nutrition plan that supports glucose balance.

 There’s also no agreed-upon distribution of macronutrients that works for everyone.
-That's another reason using something like a CGM becomes even more critical to figuring out the best strategy for different individuals.
+That's another reason using something like a CGM can be a good way to learn more about what lifestyle and dietary factors work best for different individuals.